Who We Are

 Chairman, CEO, and Co-Founder: Mohit Sodhi

-Mohit has a degree in Behavioral Neuroscience from UBC and is pursuing his Masters degree in Experimental Medicine (focus on neuropharmacology & neuro-ophthalmology) this year at UBC.
-He is a published author who has dedicated years working with children as a behavioral interventionist and working in a private pediatric physiotherapy clinic for children with disabilities.
+Mohit has a degree in Behavioral Neuroscience from UBC and a Masters degree in Neuro-Ophthalmology from UBC.
+He is an author who has been published in some of the world’s top medical journals.
+He has also dedicated years working with children with autism as a behavioral interventionist and working in a private pediatric physiotherapy clinic for children with disabilities.
+His 19 year old sister, who has Cerebral Palsy and autism, is his pride and joy and inspires him to make positive changes in the world.
 He is also a volunteer at the Canadian Cancer Society Camp Goodtimes as a camp leader and editor of their newsletter.
-He currently works at BC Children’s Hospital in the Department of Surgery (Otolaryngology, Head and Neck Surgery) as well as the Department of Ophthalmology and Visual Sciences at VGH.
-He also is a fully certified Emergency Medical Responder and event paramedic.
+He currently works at BC Children’s Hospital in the Department of Surgery (Otolaryngology, Head and Neck Surgery) where he co-founded the Global Choking Prevention Week.
+He also works in the Department of Ophthalmology and Visual Sciences at VGH and is an ophthalmology technician at the Downtown Eastside Eye Care Clinic as well as for an ophthalmologist at St. Paul’s Hospital.
+He also is a fully certified Emergency Medical Responder and event paramedic who has provided medical coverage for over 60 different mass gathering events.
+He was also the recipient of UBC’s most prestigious leadership accolade, the Nestor Korchinsky Award 2018 and a 2017 nominee of the coveted Giving Heart Awards for his work with YNOTFORTOTS.
 He hopes to advance the field of neurology through a career path of a clinician scientist.

-Lindsay Richter has a BSc in Microbiology and Immunology from UBC and is currently pursuing a graduate degree in Neonatal Medicine.
+Lindsay Richter has a BSc in Microbiology and Immunology and a Master’s degree in Neonatal Medicine both from UBC.
 She works at BC Women’s Hospital in the Division of Maternal Fetal Medicine in the Department of Obstetrics and Gynaecology.
 She loves working with children and has taught swimming lessons for years to all ages.
-She enjoys volunteering with the kids at BC Children’s Hospital and the Canadian Cancer Society Camp Goodtimes.
+She enjoys volunteering with the kids at BC Children’s Hospital, the Canadian Cancer Society Camp Goodtimes and the PlayWorks Pediatric Physiotherapy Clinic.
 She also volunteers in the community with newborns and mothers who have been recently diagnosed with postpartum depression.
 She is passionate about obstetrics and neonatology but also enjoys the thrill of emergency medicine.
-After dedicating years to lifeguarding, Lindsay furthered her training to become a BC licensed Emergency Medical Responder and works as an event first responder at several community and large-scale events across the province.
-In her spare time, she loves graphic design and crafting.
-Lindsay was recently honoured as a YWCA Women of Distinction Awards 2017 nominee.
+After dedicating years to lifeguarding, Lindsay furthered her training to become a BC licensed Emergency Medical Responder and works as an event paramedic at several community and large-scale events across the province.
+In her spare time, she loves boxing, barre, and yoga.
+Lindsay is a 2017 YWCA Women of Distinction Awards nominee and won the 2018 Friedman Award for Scholars in Health.
 In the future, Lindsay aspires to become a neonatologist and have an impact in children’s lives right from birth.